Skip to main content

 Mine Monitoring

 OHA continues to raise concerns regarding mining on Buckhorn Mountain.
 OHA stopped the proposed development of an open-pit mine in 2000 and continues to scrutinize the now-closed underground mine.
-Many of OHA’s initial concerns have become on-the-ground issues that still have to be addressed.
+Many of OHA’s initial concerns have become on-the-ground issues that still need to be addressed.

 Water Quality